burin17/file-server/README.md

 <h2>General info</h2>
 With this application you can transfer directories between computers on a local network.
-To use the application you must have installed JRE.
+To use the application you must have installed JDK.

 <h2>Usage instruction</h2>
 <ol>